clareysean/Coffee-db/README.md

 2. **Review Roasts**: Users can browse roasts and leave reviews, including a rating and comments.

-3. **Edit Posts and Reviews**: Users can edit their own posts and reviews to update information or correct mistakes.
+3. **Edit Posts and Reviews**: Users can edit their own posts and reviews.

 4. **Favorites List**: Users can create a personalized favorites list.